MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 ### The botMessagePreview send and edit events

-Your message extension must respond now to two new varieties of the `composeExtension/submitAction` invoke, where `value.botMessagePreviewAction = "send"`and `value.botMessagePreviewAction = "edit"`.
+Your messaging extension must respond to two new types of the `composeExtension/submitAction` invoke, where `value.botMessagePreviewAction = "send"`and `value.botMessagePreviewAction = "edit"`.

 # [C#/.NET](#tab/dotnet)